Previous Page Next Page

 3310 Person Search

-SWI Policy and Procedures September 2022
+SWI Policy and Procedures May 2026

-The intake specialist performs a person search for some information and referral (I&R) reports to initiate case history searches.
+The intake specialist performs a person search for some I&Rs to initiate case history searches.
 He or she does not need to relate if a match is found.
-This table explains whether the intake specialist performs a person search based on the I&R type he or she is completing.

 Then the intake specialist:

-Chronic Caller
+• Chronic Caller

-Clearly Not Reportable Re: Child
+• Clearly Not Reportable - Re: Children

-Clearly Not Reportable Re: Elder/Disabled Adult
+• Clearly Not Reportable - Re: Elder/Disabled Adult

-I&R to Existing APS Case
+• I&R to Existing APS Case

-I&R to Existing APS PI Case
+• I&R to Existing APS-PI Case

-I&R to Existing CPS Case
+• I&R to Existing CPS Case

-I&R to Existing DCL Case
+• I&R to Existing DCL Case

-I&R to Existing RCL Case
+• I&R to Existing RCL Case

 Performs person searches on any new or different individuals involved.